koenderks/aRtsy/README.md

 ## Paint circle maps

 This type of painting is based on the concept of an [Arnold tongue](https://en.wikipedia.org/wiki/Arnold_tongue).
+According to wikipedia, Arnold tongues *"are a pictorial phenomenon that occur when visualizing how the rotation number of a dynamical system, or other related invariant property thereof, changes according to two or more of its parameters"*.

 You can use the `paint_circlemap()` function to make your own painting using this algorithm.